Thanksgiving always leaves us with lots of leftovers. This year, transform your day-old stuffing into golden-brown bites.

 - In a small bowl whisk eggs and milk.
 Coat each stuffing bite with this egg wash, then dredge in the bread crumbs until fully coated.

-- Once oil is at temperature fry each piece of stuffing until golden brown about 4 minutes.
-Drain on a paper towel.
+- Once oil comes to temperature, fry each piece of stuffing until golden brown about 4 minutes.
+Set on a paper towel to drain.